It was two years in the making for the 2016 Alice Springs Masters Games 30th anniversary. And what a Games they were.

 There were 33 athletes from overseas and more than 1,400 participants who were attending their first Games.

-Orienteering and go-karting joined the schedule of sports on offer for the first time and by all accounts they’ll be back in 2018.
+Orienteering and go-karting joined the schedule of sports on offer for the first time and by all accounts they’ll be back for the 17th Games in 2018.

 More than 170 records were broken in the pool and dozens more in other sports.